NihaRGali/602_project/README.md

    - 'Project Name','Project Start Date','Project Completion Date' as they have multiple NULL values.
    - 'Building ID','Number','Street','Postcode' as we extracted the main information from them.
-   - 'BBL','BIN','Community Board','Latitude (Internal)','Longitude (Internal)','Council District' because they depict the existing information in the        dataset.
+   - 'BBL','BIN','Community Board','Latitude (Internal)','Longitude (Internal)','Latitude','Longitude' , 'Council District' because they depict the existing information in the dataset.

 ### EDA
 #### Observations :